 - Throwing stars are illegal.

-If a knife does not fall into any of the illegal categories above, it is legal to own.
+If a knife does not fall into any of the banned category above, it is legal to own.

 Limits to Carrying Knives

-- It is legal to carry a 3 inch pocket knife concealed.
+- It is legal to carry a 3 3-inch pocket knife concealed.

 - Other than a 3 inch pocket knife, carrying any other type of knife concealed is illegal.